-This is my go-to dressing for coleslaw but it also tastes really great with lots of different salads.
-It is one that I like to make often because we use it so much and it is yummy.
+This is my go-to dressing for a classic coleslaw salad, but it also tastes really great with lots of different salads.
+It is one that I like to make often because it is yummy and so quick and easy!

 This homemade coleslaw dressing is creamy with just the right amount of tanginess.
 It only contains a few ingredients like mayonnaise, vinegar, sugar, celery seeds and salt and pepper.
 It is quick to whisk up and it really makes the coleslaw if you ask me.
 I love making this dressing at home versus buying it at the store because I know exactly what is going into it!

-- Apple cider vinegar or white vinegar: A splash of vinegar brings tangy brightness to your recipes.
+- Apple cider vinegar — or white vinegar

 Popular Substitutions and Variations

-- Honey Mustard for Dijon Mustard: For a sweeter and slightly milder flavor, substitute Dijon mustard with honey mustard.
+Mustard Options: For a sweeter and slightly milder flavor, substitute Dijon mustard with honey mustard.
 It adds a delightful touch of sweetness to your coleslaw dressing.

 How to Make Coleslaw Dressing